cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.18.3v0.1
 Gmail or third-party applications SHALL be configured to protect PII and sensitive information as defined by the agency.
 At a minimum, credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) SHALL be blocked.

 - _Rationale:_ Without proper configuration, Gmail or third-party applications could potentially expose PII and sensitive information, posing a security risk.
-By configuring these applications to block at least credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN), this risk can be reduced, enhancing the safety and integrity of user data and systems.
+By configuring these applications to block at least credit card numbers, Taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN), this risk can be reduced, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping